-The global targets are based on the IPCC carbon budgets documented in the Assumptions in the sidebar.
+The global targets are based on the IPCC carbon budgets.
 There are no official targets but we have calculated what the targets would be if the limits for remaining around 1.5oC or under 2oC were followed, and using the known emissions for the years 2011 to 2015 and projected emissions from 2016 to 2020.
 Global targets are specified as Carbon Dioxide (CO2).